tus/tus-resumable-upload-protocol/protocol.md

 is going to expire.
 Its value MAY change over time.

-If a client does attempt to resume an upload which has since been removed by the server, the server should respond with 404 Not Found or 410 Gone.
-The latter one should be used if the server is keeping track of expired uploads.
-In both cases the client needs to start a new upload.
+If a client does attempt to resume an upload which has since been removed by the server, the server MUST respond with `404 Not Found` or `410 Gone`.
+The latter one SHOULD be used if the server is keeping track of expired uploads.
+In both cases the client MUST start a new upload.

 The value of the  `Upload-Expires` header MUST be in [RFC 2616](http://tools.ietf.org/html/rfc2616) datetime format.